 Thank you for your interest in Salmon Bay’s After School Theatre.
 After School Theatre will be running online programming until further notice.
-This summer, our Program Coordinator and another of our frequent teaching artists independently ran a wide variety of theatre classes online to students from 1st to 9th grade, including two student-written puppet shows and an online play.
+Last summer, our Program Coordinator and another of our frequent teaching artists independently ran a wide variety of theatre classes online to students from 1st to 9th grade, including two student-written puppet shows and an online play.
 Through these experiences, we’ve found a successful model for online plays and classes, and are excited to bring this to Salmon Bay’s After School Theatre Program this year.

 With school online, we are especially grateful that we can provide a place where students can come together and find a multi-aged community.
 We are just as committed as ever to creating opportunities for students to learn and play in a way that is engaging, exciting, and social.

 If you are new to Salmon Bay or new to After School Theatre, you can find out more about our program by checking out our FAQ page.

 As I’m sure you can imagine, our program looks a little different online than in person.
 The most important and relevant change is a hard cap on our enrollment for our plays, along with a change in age requirements.
 This year, since the plays will be online, we cannot accept more than 24 actors and 6 crew members.
 Once we reach capacity through registration, we will start a waitlist for additional interested students.
 If you think your student is interested, we encourage you to fill out the registration form sooner rather than later to reserve your spot.

 After careful consideration, we have also decided that our usual “Just for Fun” or “JFF” model for our youngest cast members will not be as successful or fulfilling online as it is in person.
 If you have a student in the K-1 age range who is looking for a theatre activity this Spring, please let us know.
 If interest is high, we would be thrilled to offer a class for those students.